Seaweed

 Calculate how much brine you will need for your Kelp Pickle batch.
 You will need about 9 pints of brine for 12 pints of pickles.

-In a cooking pot, combine vinegar and water at two parts water and one part vinegar (6 pints water and 3 pints vinegar will cover a 12 pint case of canning jars.)
+In a cooking pot, combine water and vinegar in a 2:1 ratio (6 pints water and 3 pints vinegar will cover a 12 pint case of canning jars.)
 Use distilled white vinegar and clean water.

-3. Chop Kelp into rings (3/8 inch) and pack in jars, filling only up to the jar lid threads.
-Kelp ring thickness needs to be consistent in order to hold chevre well.
+Chop kelp into 3/8-inch rings and pack them into the jars, filling only up to the jar lid threads.

-Recommendations for kelp pickle use: on tacos, burgers, salads.
-Stuffed with chevre (goat cheese) and eaten directly.
+Recommended Uses: Put kelp pickles on tacos, burgers, salads, pizza, etc. Stuffed with chevre (goat cheese) and eaten directly.
 The brine and spices are also great in rice and beans, potatoes, salad dressings, and more!